-4. Dental Implants.
+4. Tooth implant.
 These titanium posts act like the roots of actual teeth and support the crown part of the restoration.
-Dental implants can be single-tooth replacements or support multiple teeth.
-There is a healing phase to utilizing dental implants and they can be quite costly up front, but they are currently the optimal tooth replacement for a healthy individual regarding comfort, esthetics, and longevity of the restoration.
+A tooth implant can be a single-tooth replacement or support multiple teeth.
+There is a healing phase to utilizing dental implants and they can be quite a costly upfront, but they are currently the optimal tooth replacement for a healthy individual regarding comfort, esthetics, and longevity of the restoration.

 Did you know…